ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 1. Within your workspace, click **Assets** > **Dictionaries**.

   The `Test dictionary` dictionary opens.
-The [Adding a dictionary](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutintro#wks_tutless4) lesson of the *Getting started with {{site.data.keyword.knowledgestudioshort}}* tutorial shows how to create this dictionary.
+The [Adding a dictionary](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutintro#wks_tutless4) lesson of the *Getting started with {{site.data.keyword.knowledgestudioshort}}* tutorial shows you how to create this dictionary.

 1. From the **Entity type** list, select the `ORGANIZATION` entity type to map it to the `Test dictionary` dictionary.